a-bentofreire/beamtoix/docs/pages/main/roadmap.md

 - Research on distributed rendering.

 ### Builders
-- Add abeamer library and plugins to each gallery/latest.
+- Add beamtoix library and plugins to each gallery/latest.

 ### Documentation
 - Fix the JSDocs parser bug in the documentation generator.